epelofske65537/qchack2021/README.md

 In this project we are interested in learning more about these higher energy states.

+The first important step is understanding the problem.
+And IBM provides a tutorial that introduces us to this calibration procedure (see link below) for discrimnating betwen different energy states.
+So, first we try to replicate this tutorial and see what our results look like in comparison.

 There were several problems that were encountered though;

 1. Importing qiskit Pulse using qiskit==0.25 failed for an unkown reason (import related error).